What are Charging Stations electric cars and how do they work?

 The time required to charge a battery from 0% to 80% depends on various factors, including the capacity of the vehicle battery, the power of the charging post, and the health of the battery.
 With slow charging (3-7 kW), it can take many hours (e.g., 8-12 hours).
 With fast charging (22-50 kW), the time is reduced to 1-3 hours.
 With ultrafast charging (100 kW and above), 80% can be reached in 20-40 minutes for most vehicles.

-The CCS Combo 2 (Combined Charging System) is a connector that integrates the Type 2 socket with two additional pins for direct current (DC) charging.
-It is the European standard for fast and ultra-fast DC charging, and allows very high power outputs (from 50 kW to over 300 kW).
+CCS Combo 2 (Combined Charging System) is a connector that integrates the Type 2 socket with two additional pins for direct current (DC) charging.
+It is the European standard for fast and ultra-fast DC charging and allows very high power outputs (from 50 kW to over 300 kW).
 Most modern electric cars in Europe use the CCS Combo 2 socket.

-Powy is a company that owns, develops and operates Italy's leading independent network of public charging infrastructure for electric vehicles, with a growing presence in Spain as well.
+Powy a company that owns, develops, and manages Italy's leading independent network of public charging infrastructure for electric vehicles.

 Founded in Turin, Italy in 2018, Powy is at the center of the transition to more sustainable mobility, offering an innovative charging infrastructure that uses only 100 percent renewable energy.